TrigonaMinima/TrigonaMinima.github.io/_posts/2014-11-08-Gamification-of-Life.md

 Now, I have to decide whether I should make the script/GUI of this whole process.
 Moreover, I would like to get some stats, some conclusion or glossary kind of thing, some prediction system, some recommendation system (to recommend to me something like, what activity should I do which I haven't done for a long time).
 So, I will most probably be making a script to do some or all of the things stated.
 And, it wouldn't hurt to build a GUI upon it, I suppose.

-Also, along with this fun expt.
-I started making a list of movies I watched.
+Also, along with this fun expt., I started making a list of movies I watched.
 I added in some previous ones I have watched along with the ones I have watched during these 10 weeks.
 There are 124 movies as of now along with the some other meta data like language it was in, subs or not, type (animation, documentary, normal), releasing year, ratings, country it belongs to (according to production house), etc. This gave rise to some other fun stats and data to play with.
 I Will probably write another post with those analysis results.

 SR.